kzuogithub/GetAndCleanData/CodeBook.md

 ***These signals were used to estimate variables of the feature vector for each pattern:***
 ***'-XYZ' is used to denote 3-axial signals in the X, Y and Z directions.***

-tBodyAcc-XYZ
+- tBodyAcc-XYZ

-tGravityAcc-XYZ
+- tGravityAcc-XYZ

-tBodyAccJerk-XYZ
+- tBodyAccJerk-XYZ

-tBodyGyro-XYZ
+- tBodyGyro-XYZ

-tBodyGyroJerk-XYZ
+- tBodyGyroJerk-XYZ

-tBodyAccMag
+- tBodyAccMag

-tGravityAccMag
+- tGravityAccMag

-tBodyAccJerkMag
+- tBodyAccJerkMag

-tBodyGyroMag
+- tBodyGyroMag

-tBodyGyroJerkMag
+- tBodyGyroJerkMag

-fBodyAcc-XYZ
+- fBodyAcc-XYZ

-fBodyAccJerk-XYZ
+- fBodyAccJerk-XYZ

-fBodyGyro-XYZ
+- BodyGyro-XYZ

-fBodyAccMag
+- fBodyAccMag

-fBodyAccJerkMag
+- fBodyAccJerkMag

-fBodyGyroMag
+- fBodyGyroMag

-fBodyGyroJerkMag
+- fBodyGyroJerkMag

 ***The set of variables that were estimated from these signals are:***

-mean(): Mean value
+- mean(): Mean value

-std(): Standard deviation
+- std(): Standard deviation

-mad(): Median absolute deviation
+- mad(): Median absolute deviation

-max(): Largest value in array
+- max(): Largest value in array

-min(): Smallest value in array
+- min(): Smallest value in array

-sma(): Signal magnitude area
+- sma(): Signal magnitude area

-energy(): Energy measure.
+- energy(): Energy measure.
 Sum of the squares divided by the number of values.

-iqr(): Interquartile range
+- iqr(): Interquartile range

-entropy(): Signal entropy
+- entropy(): Signal entropy

-arCoeff(): Autorregresion coefficients with Burg order equal to 4
+- arCoeff(): Autorregresion coefficients with Burg order equal to 4

-correlation(): correlation coefficient between two signals
+- correlation(): correlation coefficient between two signals

-maxInds(): index of the frequency component with largest magnitude
+- maxInds(): index of the frequency component with largest magnitude

-meanFreq(): Weighted average of the frequency components to obtain a mean frequency
+- meanFreq(): Weighted average of the frequency components to obtain a mean frequency

-skewness(): skewness of the frequency domain signal
+- skewness(): skewness of the frequency domain signal

-kurtosis(): kurtosis of the frequency domain signal
+- kurtosis(): kurtosis of the frequency domain signal

-bandsEnergy(): Energy of a frequency interval within the 64 bins of the FFT of each window.
+- bandsEnergy(): Energy of a frequency interval within the 64 bins of the FFT of each window.

-angle(): Angle between to vectors.
+- angle(): Angle between to vectors.

 ***Additional vectors obtained by averaging the signals in a signal window sample.
 These are used on the angle() variable:***